HKS courses are graded A, A-, B+, B, B-, C+, C, C-, D, and E; a B average is required for

 Absent/Failure to Drop (ABS)

-Failure to drop a course: if students fail to submit a drop petition when dropping a course, they will receive an ABS grade.
-If students receive an ABS or an E grade in two classes, they will ordinarily be required to withdraw without the possibility of readmission.
+Failure to drop a course: Students who fail to submit a drop petition when dropping a course will receive an ABS grade.
+Students who receive an ABS or an E grade in two classes ordinarily will be required to withdraw without the possibility of readmission to the School.

 Students must meet the grade requirements of the school in which the course is offered.
 See the HKS Registrar’s Office KNet page for details on cross-registration.